Students benefit greatly from learning with peers experiencing similar needs.

 small group counseling at cmis

-As the school counselor, I offer students the opportunity to join small groups at certain times of the year.
-I usually schedule groups based on needs and grade level.
+Students have the opportunity to join small groups at certain times of the year.
+Each group is based on needs and grade level.
 Once formed, the groups meet on a weekly basis for 6-8 weeks.
 Each meeting lasts approximately 30 minutes and takes place during the school day.

 During group meetings, students will learn new skills and behaviors through discussion of ideas, feelings, attitudes, and opinions.
 Participants will be involved in a variety of activities relating to the group topic; these may include drawing, role-playing, relaxation exercises, and practicing new behaviors.
 Students may also be asked to practice new skills with family members at home.